Research

 The way that persons with obesity are portrayed by the media profoundly shapes the public's understanding and attitudes about persons of higher weight.
 Television, movies, and social media often reinforce negative attitudes about body weight and perpetuate weight bias or weight stigma throughout our society.
 For example, characters with larger bodies depicted in popular TV shows and movies are often negatively stereotyped (e.g., portrayed as greedy, sloppy, or unpopular) and are seen in stereotypical roles (e.g., overeating unhealthy foods and being lazy).

-There are important opportunities for the media to play a role in efforts to help reduce societal prejudice towards individuals affected by obesity.
-The Rudd Center has created resources to be used by media professionals, educators, and health professionals for the purpose of improving media content related to obesity and improving respectful portrayals of people regardless of their body size.
+There are important opportunities for the media to help reduce societal stigma of people with higher body weight.
+The Rudd Center has created resources to be used by media professionals, educators, and health professionals for the purpose of improving media content related to obesity and improving respectful portrayals of people of diverse body sizes.

 Access the Gallery